 1.3.3.2 Monthly Fixed Amount Payments.

 A. The Contractor will be paid a fixed amount for services rendered, in accordance with the pricing set forth in Attachment F (i.e., the Cost Proposal).
-B. Withhold of First Payment.
-The Agency will withhold the first monthly payment until such time as the final work plans and Standard Operating Procedures (SOP) are accepted by the Agency.
-C. Deliverables and Performance Measure Withholding Payment.
+B. C. Deliverables and Performance Measure Withholding Payment.
 After the first year the Contractor may invoice ninety-five percent of the fixed amount each month.
 The Agency will withhold five percent of the monthly amount to assure the Contractor meets required Deliverables and Performance Measures as follows:

 1. Section 1.3.1.5 Technical Assistance and Implementation Support- five percent of the monthly amount